dbis-uibk/relax/README.md

+# Relax
-# Relax, a relational algebra calculator
+A relational algebra calculator

 ## How to build
 * install yarn https://yarnpkg.com/